operator-playground-io/etcd-operator/cover.md

 ### Objective of tutorial

-This course provides the handson with etcd Operator, including:
+This course provides the hands-on with etcd Operator, including:

-- How to Install etcd Operator
+- Install etcd Operator and verify its successful installation
-- Create Instance Of etcd Operator
+- Create Instance of etcd Operator
 - Add Users and Enable Authentication
+- Resize etcd cluster
+- Work on etcd Sample Application